 - Increased energy efficiency: modern electric furnaces are designed to be energy-efficient, helping to reduce energy costs and minimize your carbon footprint.

-When Is It Better to Use an Oil or Natural Gas Furnace?
+When Is an Oil or Gas Furnace Better than an Electric One?

 It may be better to use an oil or natural gas furnace instead of an electric one in the following situations: